Command-line Environment #

 -

-and check if you have a pair of SSH keys there.
-If not, generate them withssh-keygen -o -a 100 -t ed25519
+Go to ~/.ssh/and check if you have a pair of SSH keys there.
+If not, generate them withssh-keygen -o -a 100 -t ed25519.
+It is recommended that you use a password and usessh-agent, more info here.

 $ ssh-keygen -o -a 100 -t ed25519 Generating public/private ed25519 key pair.
 Enter file in which to save the key (/Users/triplez/.ssh/id_ed25519): Enter passphrase (empty for no passphrase): Enter same passphrase again: Your identification has been saved in /Users/triplez/.ssh/id_ed25519 Your public key has been saved in /Users/triplez/.ssh/id_ed25519.pub The key fingerprint is: SHA256:zmrVc/qNg57fv66gRpEUHUxipG/I7QdYq4hqgsOOAZE triplez@TripleZs-MacBook-Pro The key's randomart image is: +--[ED25519 256]--+ | .==o. | | . o..o | |E .... | | . . *o. | |. +SB. | |. . .o=.+ . | |+ . . o+.
 B | |=+. .. .=.o+ | |=+ .. .ooo+o=+o| +----[SHA256]-----+